dasomeom/dasomeom.github.io-cs7641/README.md

 <img src="images/rmse_bar_plot.png">
 </p>

 The next step was to look at all of the features that went into the models are see which feature ended up being the most useful for the model.
 This was done by looking at scikit-learn's feature importance variable and it ended up being that acousticness was by far the most useful to the model.
 Many of the other features were relatively similar in importance to each other and still played a significant role in producing the model.
 The graph below shows the top 10 features.
 The two features that played almost no role in the model were key and time_signature.

 <p align="center">
 <img src="images/feature_importances_random_forest.png">
 </p>

+### Future Work

+The next steps for this project will be to get a larger dataset, and find new song features that would help to improve the predictive performance of our models.
+The biggest source of new information we foresee is using song audio data and analyzing that with a deep neural network.
+Similar work has been done using audio data for song genre classification [6].
+We can apply the same network and use the features it extracts from the audio data for popularity prediction rather than genre classification.

 ### References

 [1] Bertin-Mahieux, T., Ellis, D. P., Whitman, B., & Lamere, P. (2011).
 The million song dataset.

 [2] Choi, K., Fazekas, G., Sandler, M., & Cho, K. (2017).
 Convolutional recurrent neural networks for music classification.
 In IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 2392-2396).

 [3] J. Lee and J. Lee, "Music Popularity: Metrics, Characteristics, and Audio-Based Prediction," in IEEE Transactions on Multimedia, vol. 20, no. 11, pp. 3173-3182, Nov.
 2018.

 [4] McFee, B., Bertin-Mahieux, T., Ellis, D. P., & Lanckriet, G. R. (2012).
 The million song dataset challenge.
-In Proceedings of the 21st International Conference on World Wide Web (pp. 909-916).
+In Proceedings of the 21st International Conference on World Wide
+Web (pp. 909-916).
 ACM.

 [5] Ni, Y., Santos-Rodriguez, R., Mcvicar, M., & De Bie, T. (2011).
 Hit song science once again a science.
 In 4th International Workshop on Machine Learning and Music.

+[6] Yu, Yang et al. Deep attention based music genre classification.
+Neurocomputing, vol 372, pp. 84-91.
+Jan.
+2020.

 Current URL: https://deom119.github.io/deom119.github.io-cs7641/